Coco Chanel: Established couturière

 In 1918, Chanel purchased the building at 31 rue Cambon, in one of the most fashionable districts of Paris.
 In 1921, she opened an early incarnation of a fashion boutique, featuring clothing, hats, and accessories, later expanded to offer jewellery and fragrances.
 By 1927, Chanel owned five properties on the rue Cambon, buildings numbered 23 to 31.

 In the spring of 1920, Chanel was introduced to the Russian composer Igor Stravinsky by Sergei Diaghilev, impresario of the Ballets Russes.
 During the summer, Chanel discovered that the Stravinsky family sought a place to live, having left the Russian Soviet Republic after the war.
 She invited them to her new home, Bel Respiro, in the Paris suburb of Garches, until they could find a suitable residence.
 They arrived at Bel Respiro during the second week of September and remained until May 1921.
+She developed a romantic relationship with Igor Stravinsky during this time, but the affair was brief.
 Chanel also guaranteed the new (1920) Ballets Russes production of Stravinsky's Le Sacre du Printemps ('The Rite of Spring') against financial loss with an anonymous gift to Diaghilev, said to be 300,000 francs.
 In addition to turning out her couture collections, Chanel threw herself into designing dance costumes for the Ballets Russes.
 In the years 1923–1937, she collaborated on productions choreographed by Diaghilev and dancer Vaslav Nijinsky, notably Le Train bleu, a dance-opera; Orphée and Oedipe Roi.
-She developed a romantic relationship with Igor Stravinsky during this time and went on tour around the world with him, unknown to his wife.